98iam/django/README.md

 - **Sales Trends**: Interactive charts showing sales over time (daily, weekly, monthly)
 - **Inventory Value Tracking**: Monitor how your inventory value changes over time
 - **Product Performance Metrics**: Identify your best and worst-selling products
+- **Dashboard Integration**: All charts are available directly on the dashboard for quick insights
 - **Customizable Reports**: Create and save custom reports for your specific needs
 - **Data Export**: Export data in various formats (CSV, Excel, PDF)